 Cases of dry mouth can be mild or severe, temporary or chronic.
 But the options available and the potential for ridding yourself of the problem are also quite good.

 Want to know more?
-We have lots more information on the next page.
+We have lots more information below.